A 5-Day Journey through

 - Where to Stay: Best Western Parkside Inn, Fairfield Inn & Suites, Hampton Inn, Holiday Inn Express & Suites, Home 2 Suites by Hilton

-- Where to Eat: B’s Bakery, Bourbon on Main, Capital Cellars Wine & Spirits, Rick’s White Light Diner, Sage Garden Café, Serafini.
+- Where to Eat: B’s Bakery, Bourbon on Main, Capital Cellars Wine & Spirits, Rick’s White Light Diner, Sage Garden Café, Serafini >

-Day 3: May’s Lick & Maysville
+Day 3: May’s Lick, Maysville & Lexington

 Get an early start this morning for your 90-minute drive east on US 460 to Paris and US 68 up toward Maysville for a visit to Rosenwald’s May’s Lick Negro School, one of a few thousand state-of-the-art schools constructed for African American Children in the early 1900s.
 As the only one remaining in Northern Kentucky, May’s Lick is on the National Register of Historic Places.
 Just a few miles further north, make a stop at the National Underground Railroad Museum for exhibits of slavery artifacts, documents and other memorabilia documenting the area’s role in the abolitionist movement.
 Before leaving May's Lick, be sure to stop by the Birthplace of Col. Charles Young, a decorated graduate of West Point who served in the 9th and 10th Cavalry and the 25th Infantry on his way to becoming the first African American to achieve the rank of colonel in the U.S. Army.

 Retrace part of your route for the hour drive to Lexington and another stop on the National Register of Historic Places: African Cemetery No. 2.
 Dating back to 1869, the cemetery honors African Americans who fought for social, political and economic changes during and after the Civil War.
 Walk the hallowed rows of gravesites, including those of 43 soldiers who served in the United States Colored Troops during the Civil War – including one member of the famous 54th Massachusetts Regiment featured in the Hollywood film “Glory.”